Personare/back-end-challenge/README.md

 ## Running the application
 - install the dependencios from the requirements.txt
-- update the settings.py with the exchange rate and the server address (if needed)
+- update the `app/settings.py` with the exchange rate and the server address (if needed)
-- execute `python main.py` on the terminal or cmd
+- execute `python app/main.py` on the terminal or cmd

 ## Testing the application
 I'm using the `pytest` module for the tests.
 The tests are focused on the exchange method, and can be run with the following command on the root directory:

-`python -m pytest tests`
+`python -m pytest app/tests`